JeremCab/AttractorDynamics/README.md

 ## Code

-- The file `simulation.py` runs a simulation.
+- The file `run_simulations.py` run simulations.
 It can be configured with several parameters.
 - The source file are contained in `/source/`.